 Vermont LLC | $125 | $35 | Annual, March 15 | VT Secretary of State | Annual Report |

-FAQs on LLC US State Fees
+FAQs on US LLC Filing & Annual Fees by State

 Q1: Do I have to renew my LLC every year?